SOCIETY FOR ASIAN MUSIC

 Small Grants for full-time graduate students

-Applicants must be full-time graduate students enrolled in North American institutions, and members of the Society for Asian Music at the time that they apply.
+Applicants (regardless of citizenship) must be active graduate students enrolled in the USA or Canada, as well as members of the Society for Asian Music, at the time that they apply.
+Become a member by subscribing to the journal Asian Music.

-Please submit a proposal of no more than 500 words to Sarah Morelli by 1 March 2025.
+Please submit a proposal of no more than 750 words (itemized budget not included in word count) to SAMSmallGrants@gmail.com by March 23 2026.
 Proposals should include:

 Small Grant for independent scholars and/or contingent faculty

-Please submit a proposal of no more than 500 words to Sarah Morelli by 1 March 2025.
+Please submit a proposal of no more than 750 words (itemized budget not included in word count) to SAMSmallGrants@gmail.com by March 23, 2026.
 Proposals should include:

-- a statement of the applicant’s employment status
+1. a statement of the applicant’s eligibility (including employment and residency status)s

 Small Grant recipients: independent scholars/contingent faculty